mgxd/ci-info/README.md

 ### `ci.info()`

-A dictionary of all above values in key/value pairs.
+Returns a dictionary of all above values in key/value pairs.

 ## License